LivePython/food_tracker/README.md

 # food_tracker
-This is a Django project for tracking calories consumed per day
+This is a Django project for tracking calories in food consumed per day